Curricula

 • Analyze real-world forensic evidence (ink analysis, document aging, behavioral profiling, and more)

-• Deciphering historical clues linked to Boston’s revolutionary history
+• Decipher historical clues linked to Boston’s revolutionary history

 • Examine suspect profiles and alibis to determine who’s telling the truth